mjlambiase/Fall21Python2_Maya/JSON_project/README.md

 # JSON Search Criterial Project

-## Write Python program that takes in a csv file and a json search criteria file and output a json file with containing the records matched by the search criteria.
+## Python program that takes in a csv file and a json search criteria file and outputs a json file containing the records that match the search criteria.

 ### Files in folder